Relayium

 Do I need to install an app on either phone?

 No. Relayium runs entirely in the browser on both Android and iPhone.
-Open relayium.com on each device and you're ready — a realtime transfer needs no account and no download.
+Open relayium.com on each device and you're ready — no download either way.
+On the same network a realtime transfer needs no account; pairing across networks just asks the sender to sign in.
 You can optionally add it to your home screen as a PWA, but that's just a shortcut.

 Do both phones have to be on the same Wi-Fi?

 No. The same network is the fastest path because the devices discover each other automatically, but a pairing code connects two phones across different networks — even one on mobile data and one on Wi-Fi.
-The transfer stays end-to-end encrypted in both cases.
+The transfer stays end-to-end encrypted in both cases, though pairing across networks requires the sender to sign in — the receiver never needs an account.

 Are the photos compressed or changed in any way?